 Robert L.K.
 Lynch is a well-known community and business leader in Galveston, Texas and has served on numerous boards and commissions, including the city’s Park Board, the Galveston Historical Foundation and the Galveston Housing Authority.
 He was elected three times to the Galveston City Council.
 He is a past President of the Galveston Grand Opera, serves as an advisory member of board of the Frost Bank (Galveston) and is President of the Harris and Eliza Kempner Fund.

 Ed Sulzberger, Executive Director

 Ed Sulzberger, a co-founder of African Childrens Haven, is a fund raising and media consultant specializing in developing country agriculture and development issues.
 A former Peace Corp Volunteer (Colombia 1972-74), Ed has worked extensively with international research and development organizations and has written widely on the subjects of biodiversity, climate change, land degradation and food production.
-He currently serves as Chairman of AID for Africa, a US charity that provides funding to development agencies working in Africa.

 FORMER BOARD MEMBERS